edumunozsala/online-gaming-mlops-project/README.md

  2 files changed, 65 insertions(+)
  create mode 100644 .pre-commit-config.yaml
 ```
 You can view the pre-commit configuration and results in this [section](docs/precommit.md)

 ## Reproducibility: Instructions on how to run the solution

-There two scenarios to run the project:
+There are two scenarios to run the project:
 * Deploy the dev solution: This DEV deployment consis of:
 	- Mage Docker container running in port 6789
 	- Postgres db container used by Mage in port 5432